 A prestigious Relais & Châteaux property, Home Ranch offers two-night stays for adults each October.
 Live music, roaring campfires, fall-color hikes or horseback rides, and Orvis-endorsed fly-fishing on a private section of the Elk River keep guests busy — even as the in-ranch chef's haute mountain cuisine tempts them to loiter around the dining room.

 4UR sets itself apart from the outset with one major amenity: Its very own natural hot springs.
 Those who can find their way out of the mineral water and into the elegant accommodations will also enjoy a cozy little bar and an Adirondack-style porch perfect for stargazing.
-Seven miles of Rio Grande fishing, long trail rides and food and wine from a Cordon Bleu-trained chef aren't so bad either.
+Seven miles of private tailwaters on Goose Creek, long trail rides and food and wine from a Cordon Bleu-trained chef aren't so bad either.

 Toward the end of September, Vista Verde hosts an adults-only cattle gather, which is a remarkable experience on its own, but becomes even more so amid changing leaves and crisp fall air.
 You'll definitely feel you've earned the hot-tub soak and three-course dinners that follow.
 Cooking classes and wine tasting are just a few of the off-horse activities to choose from.